Beede, 2 relievers combine on 4-hitter, Giants top Marlins

+SAN FRANCISCO (AP) — As home run records keep falling in a changing game, the San Francisco Giants are still playing a more traditional brand of baseball.

-SAN FRANCISCO (AP) — Tyler Beede allowed three hits in 6 1/3 innings, Buster Posey drove in the game’s only run, and the San Francisco Giants beat the Miami Marlins 1-0 on Friday night.
+Tyler Beede allowed three hits in 6 1/3 innings, Buster Posey drove in the game’s only run, and the Giants beat the Miami Marlins 1-0 on Friday night.

 Beede (5-9) struck out five and walked one.
-Brandon Belt had three hits including two doubles for the Giants, who lead the majors with five 1-0 wins.
+Brandon Belt had three hits, including two doubles for the Giants, who lead the majors with five 1-0 wins.

 The Marlins got another solid start from Sandy Alcantara (5-13), who struck out six, walked none and gave up nine hits and one run in seven innings.

+“I thought it was one of his better ones just from the standpoint that he didn’t have his really good stuff tonight,” Marlins manager Don Mattingly said.
+“He was up in the zone a little bit more than usual.
+But I’m seeing results.
+That’s good to see when he’s out there without quite his stuff.”

-Miami has lost five straight and seven of eight and is 10-33 since July 30.
+Miami, which experienced its 22nd shutout, has lost five straight and seven of eight and is 10-33 since July 30.

 In the sixth, Posey punched a single through the hole on the left side of a drawn-in infield, scoring Stephen Vogt from third with one out.
 Vogt doubled leading off the inning and went to third on Kevin Pillar’s grounder to first.